zhaotingchen/FAST-PT/README.md

 computation time to scale as N log N, where N is the number of grid points in the input linear power spectrum.

-The FAST-PT way to get started:
+Easy installation with pip:

+* pip install fast-pt

+Full installation with examples:

 * Make sure you have current version of numpy, scipy, and matplotlib
-* download FAST-PT (or clone the repo)
+* download the latest FAST-PT release (or clone the repo)
 * install the repo: `python setup.py install`
 * run the example: `cd examples && python fastpt_example.py`
 * hopefully you get a plot!